Presentation of data

 Letters to the Editor

 A maximum of 1000 words, plus 8 references and normally no more than one table or one figure.
-Letters will be considered for publication in the Correspondence section and are the forum for either: (1) Correspondence – comments with critical assessment of papers recently published in Diabetologia which, at the Editor-in-Chief’s discretion, will be sent to the authors of the original paper for comment and both letter and reply published together; or (2) Research letters – observations providing concise and important new information.
+Letters are the forum for either: (1) Correspondence – comments with critical assessment of papers recently published in Diabetologia which, at the Editor-in-Chief’s discretion, will be sent to the authors of the original paper for comment and both letter and reply published together; or (2) Research letters – observations providing concise and important new information.
 Research letters are formatted as letters, i.e. in individual paragraphs with no headings and no abstract.

 The lead authors of Letter-responses are responsible for contacting all authors of the original paper to ascertain whether they wish to be included in the reply.